IPO-bound Pine Labs acquires majority stake in payment solutions firm Mosambee

 IPO-bound Pine Labs acquires majority stake in payment solutions firm Mosambee3 min read .
-Updated: 13 Apr 2022, 11:45 AM IST
+13 Apr 2022

 - The investment by Pine Labs will value Mosambee at upwards of $100 million, a company statement said.